Coup 53

 “The film’s editor is Walter Murch, who worked on The Conversation and The Godfather: Part II (both 1974) so there’s not much that he doesn’t know about conspiracy – how it leaks into a movie like the smell of drains.” – Anthony Lane, The New Yorker

-“Both as a detective story and as a deep dive into a world event whose consequences linger, it is bracing, absorbing filmmaking.” – Ben Kenigsberg, The New York Times
+“Both a detective story and a deep dive into a world event whose consequences linger, it is bracing, absorbing filmmaking” – Ben Kenigsberg, The New York Times

 “It is without question one of the greatest of all documentaries.
-A masterpiece of humanity, thoroughness and consummate film craft.” – Mike Leigh
+Apart from its importance as a revelatory history lesson, it’s a masterpiece of humanity, thoroughness and consummate film craft.” – Mike Leigh

 “One of the best documentaries of recent years.” – Michael Moore